Zelmeister/Analysis-of-Automobilization-of-Slovakia-2003-2024-/README.md

 - Although the increase in the registered passenger cars was less dramatic during major crises (2008 financial crisis, Covid-19, war in Ukraine), not a single year was marked by an actual decrease.
 -

+## Total Number of Passenger Cars
 <img width="1084" height="611" alt="Total Number of Passenger Cars (2003-2024)" src="https://github.com/user-attachments/assets/8a0cd031-b1d7-4d7b-8e94-9901aee88aff" />
 <br/>
 <br/>
 <br/>

+## Yearly Change in the Number of Passenger Cars
 - The significant difference between years 2004 and 2005 indicates some administrative change in vehicle registration.
 - 2009 most likely saw the aftermath of the 2008 financial crisis.
 - A major decline is also visible over the Covid-19 period (2020-2021) followed by the start of the war in Ukraine (2022).